Jim Sundahl's 1998 Letter to CPSC

 Jim G. Sundahl

 p.s.: Paragraph 1203.5, Construction Requirements - projections.
 The last sentence mentions "fixture" an

+undefined term.
 Please clarify this in the final draft.

 The A,E,J,M & O test headforms are "photographically" scaled.
 Their relative